3Alan/DocsMind/README.md

-# Chat-Markdown
+# ChatText

 TODO:

 - Reduce the size of the server image.
-- pdf2htmlEX --fit-width 700 --process-outline 0 --printing 0 ./server/static/documents/pdf2htmlex.pdf
 - input /summarize to summarize
 - input /fetch to scrape the web page
 - chat mode
 - dark mode
-- 思考：既然 pdf 转化成 html 没有带来任何收益那么就没必要费这么大劲去转化成 html 了，直接处理 pdf 文件就好了，最后定位到对应页数就行了
-- pdf 每页再 split chunk

-Chat-Markdown is an open-source project that allows you to chat with your markdown files.
+ChatText is an open-source project that allows you to chat with your text.

 ![Stack](https://skillicons.dev/icons?i=vite,react,ts,tailwind,flask)